 - High rewards rates for restaurants, U.S. supermarkets, and eligible travel

-- Book stays of two nights or more at the Hotel Collection through Amex Travel to earn a $100 credit and premium benefits
+- Book stays of two nights or more at the Hotel Collection through Amex Travel to earn a $100 credit toward eligible charges and premium benefits

 - Unique payment options like Plan It® and Send & Split®

-- Points are worth less with some redemption options, including certain travel bookings
+- Points can be worth less with some redemption options, including certain travel bookings

 - Doesn't offer airport lounge access or TSA PreCheck credit